 The saying goes, "you are not your thoughts".
 And it's true, we are not our thoughts, but we are what we choose to do with them.

-The forth principle from RD'S, Evelyn Tribole and Elyse Resch, tells us to challenge the food police; scream a loud 'no' to thoughts in your head that label you as 'good' or 'bad' based on what you eat.
+The fourth principle from RD'S, Evelyn Tribole and Elyse Resch, tells us to challenge the food police; scream a loud 'no' to thoughts in your head that label you as 'good' or 'bad' based on what you eat.

-Words build worlds, show yourself some love and say no to all of the negative self-talk, toxic thought-loops, and guilt-provoking banter that may pop up around food.
+Words build worlds, show yourself some love, and say no to all of the negative self-talk, toxic thought-loops, and guilt-provoking banter that may pop up around food.
 Just being aware that these thoughts are popping up is a great start to kicking them to the curb.